TGAO0811/CatPhotoApp/README.md

 # CatPhotoApp
-CatPhotoApp from freeCodeCamp.org to learn HTML
+CatPhotoApp from freeCodeCamp.org to learn HTML.